By Cooper Wingert

 Williams’ account was generally discarded as a fraud, until 2014, when the Narrative was finally reevaluated by researcher Hank Trent.
 In doing so, Trent was forced to confront a complex reality—he found that while Williams had genuinely been a slave, he had fabricated much of the Narrative.
 Born as Shadrach Wilkins in Essex County, Virginia, Williams had changed not only his own name, but those of his owners, and the counties in which he resided (Essex County, Virginia, became Powhatan County; Dallas County, Alabama, where he was actually held in slavery, became Greene County).
 Two reasons prompted these changes—first, Williams’ had been implicated in a scheme to poison the owner of a neighboring plantation.
 While two other slaves involved were hanged, Williams escaped the noose, and was instead sold south to Alabama.
 Secondly, Williams sought to cover up his involvement with a huckster.
 To do so, he changed the date of his escape to the fall of 1837, by which time he was already on free soil.
 Williams had actually escaped in October 1835, falling in with James B. White, a self-proclaimed abolitionist, although Trent labels him a “con artist.”
 With White, Williams engaged in a racketeering business—the two travelled, posing as master and slave, with White “selling” Williams into slavery, only to return, aid his escape, and repeat the act at another location.
 All the while, the two pocketed the money.

 Their arrangement unraveled in Baltimore on April 12, 1836, when White sold Williams to James Franklin Purvis, a slave trader.
 Williams confessed in full, and White was quickly jailed.
 Returned to his owner’s family, Williams was soon sold, transported to New Orleans, where he was purchased.
 Intent on freedom, however, Williams made his escape up the Mississippi on the steamer Henry Clay in January 1837, acting the part of a waiter.
 Once the boat docked near Illinois soil, Williams departed, and disappears from the historical record until the fall of 1837, when he appears in Cincinnati.
-By early December, Williams is in Carlisle, with a well-developed story of his escape by land through the deep South.
+By early December, Williams was in Carlisle, with a well-developed story of his escape by land through the deep South.

 Even falsified, the Narrative offers key insights into abolitionist propaganda.
 Williams goes to great lengths to portray himself as an obedient servant who was wronged by the slave system, when in fact it was his involvement in a poisoning plot that resulted in his sale south.
 As portrayed in the narrative, Williams’ story of being “cruelly deceived” by his master was fodder to antislavery activists, cutting right through the heart of Southern paternalistic ideology.
 The complex truth, however, would not produce such an effect.
 Williams understood this, and thus incorporated elements of his real life experiences into a framework he felt best suited an anti-slavery message.
 His breathtaking depictions of going weeks without hearing “the sound even of my own voice,” although placed in a false narrative, came from actual events.